mvsoom/thesis/writing/thesis/chapter/gfm/main.typ

 - DGF should integrate to $approx 0$
 - Computationally: quick to evaluate

+==== Allow negative flow?
-*Allow negative flow?* At first sight, glottal flow should be strictly postive, and most GF models enforce it.
+At first sight, glottal flow should be strictly postive, and most GF models enforce it.
 But there are exceptions like @Fujisaki1986.
 Motivation: "rounded closure" is often seen; sometimes attributed to residual leakage, but they argue there is also a component due to a period of negative flow caused by lowering of the vocal cords after closure, drawing DC current of air back in.

 #figure(